 In the private sector, security companies offer shooting training and paramilitary exercises for paying customers.
 At the same time, a growing appreciation of the Polish armed forces is to be observed.
 In particular, their territorial defence army is currently receiving more applications than ever before.
 Initial results from the project indicate that the popularity of these troops also has to do with the long tradition, which this part of the Polish army emphasises in public discourse.

-Dr Bettina Bruns is a senior researcher and deputy coordinator of the research group "Geographies of Belonging and Difference" at the Leibniz Institute for Regional Geography.
+Dr Bettina Bruns is a senior researcher and deputy coordinator of the research group "Geographies of Belonging and Difference" at the Leibniz Institute for Regional Geography in Leipzig.
 Her research focus is on critical military geography and in particular on the topic of security and border, mainly with a view to Poland and Belarus.

 Dr Bettina Bruns